fommil/fpmortals/manuscript/wip.md

-One way of generating a wide variety of test data is to use the [scalacheck](https://github.com/rickynils/scalacheck) library, which provides an `Arbitrary` typeclass that integrates with most testing frameworks to repeat a test with randomly generated data. e.g. with scalatest we can use `forAll` if we mix in `GeneratorDrivenPropertyChecks`
+One way of generating a wide variety of test data is to use the [scalacheck](https://github.com/rickynils/scalacheck) library, which provides an `Arbitrary` typeclass that integrates with most testing frameworks to repeat a test with randomly generated data.

+The `jsonformat` library provides an `Arbitrary[JsValue]` (everybody should provide an `Arbitrary` for their ADTs!) allowing us to make use of scalatest's `forAll` feature:

 {lang="text"}
 ~~~~~~~~
   forAll(SizeRange(10))((j: JsValue) => composeTest(j))
 ~~~~~~~~

-giving us even more confidence that our typeclass meets the `Applicative` composition laws.
+This test gives us even more confidence that our typeclass meets the `Applicative` composition laws.
 By checking all the laws on `Divisible` and `MonadError` we also get **a lot** of smoke tests for free.

+A> We must restrict `forAll` to have a `SizeRange` of `10`, which limits both A> `JsObject` and `JsArray` to a maximum size of 10 elements.
+This avoids stack A> overflows as larger numbers can generate gigantic JSON documents.

 ### `Decidable` and `Alt`